 Volunteer victim advocates assist full-time victim advocates in the Diversified Investigative Services Division by providing assistance to crime victims and their families.

-All persons interested in volunteering must undergo a background check that includes fingerprinting; a local, state and national criminal history check; a driver's license check; and completion of a Computerized Voice Stress Analysis.
+All persons interested in volunteering must undergo a background check that includes fingerprinting; a local, state and national criminal history check; a driver's license check; completion of a Computerized Voice Stress Analysis and drug screen.

 Community members interested in serving as a Citizen on Patrol are required to complete the 15-week Community Law Enforcement Academy